nationalarchives/dr2-ingest/scala/lambdas/ingest-validate-generic-ingest-inputs/README.md

 }
 ```

 If the validation fails, it will upload the errors to S3.

 Errors which can be found when processing each individual object are included with the original json.
-Top level errors which require the whole file to be scanned are included in the top level errors array.
+Top-level errors which require the whole file to be scanned are included in the top-level errors array.
 This means we don't have to hold the whole json object in memory at any point, only the errors and the id maps.

 ```json